tuspjo/AAA-Actino-Assembly-and-Annotation/README.md

 # AAA-Actino-Assembly-and-Annotation
 the ass_ann script goes to github!

 This script uses some of the most well known tools to assemble and annotate the genomes of actinobacteria from nanopore fastqs and illumina data.
-Normally, an filtering step before this pipeline would weed out datasets which does not assemble fully/sufficiently.
+Normally, a filtering step before this pipeline would weed out datasets which does not assemble fully/sufficiently.

 Usage:
 ./aaa_v1.6.4.sh -c threads -s strain_name